nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/cgms.rst

 Overview
 ********

-This module implements the Continuous Glucose Monitoring Service with the corresponding set of characteristics defined in the `Continuous Glucose Monitoring Service Specification`_.
+This library implements the Continuous Glucose Monitoring Service with the corresponding set of characteristics defined in the `Continuous Glucose Monitoring Service Specification`_.

 Supported features
 ==================